hussainmudassir/Using-Celery-with-Flask/README.md

 **Using celery with Flask**

-This repository is an example of using Celery
+This repository contains two examples of using Celery

 1. Send Asynchronous Email
 2. Long running task with progress update